-Dračí Hrádok or Dragon Castle was probably built in the second half of the thirteenth century on the royal initiative, to protect the nearby road through the Little Carpathians.
+Dračí Hrádok or Dragon Castle was probably built in the second half of the thirteenth century on the royal initiative, to protect the nearby road through the Little Carpathians, although no written records mention it.
 It was destroyed as a result of a fire in the first half of the fifteenth century.
 Probably its end was connected with Hussite invasions to the area of present-day Western Slovakia.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.